tigrisdata/mcp-oidc-provider/example/standalone-oidc/README.md

 # Standalone OIDC Server Example

-This example demonstrates the **recommended architecture** for production deployments: running the OIDC provider as a standalone server and using the MCP SDK's `ProxyOAuthServerProvider` for your MCP server.
+This example runs the OIDC provider as a standalone server, separate from your MCP server.
+Use this when you want to share the OIDC server across multiple MCP servers or when your MCP implementation is in a different stack (e.g., Next.js).

 ## Architecture

 ```
 ┌─────────────────┐     ┌─────────────────┐
 │   MCP Client    │────▶│   MCP Server    │
-│ (Cursor, etc.)  │     │   (port 3001)   │
+│ (Cursor/Claude) │     │   (port 3001)   │
 └─────────────────┘     └────────┬────────┘
                                  │
                                  │ Proxy OAuth